Last updated on 20 May 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 The point is that your SaaS Privacy Policy must provide users with precise information on the types of data you collect.
 Remember that being transparent helps ensure trust and a positive user experience.

-This clause informs users about what happens after they have provided their personal data.
-Within it, you must describe every method you use to collect information about users, whether it's online or through automated backend procedures.
+This clause informs users about how you collect their information, and what your purpose for collecting it is.
+You must describe every method you use to collect information about users, whether it's online or through automated backend procedures.

 You should also explain your reasons for collecting this data.
 Users want to know why you're collecting it as well as how you will use it.